CSUMB-CST495-Group-1/CookieMeUp/README.md

 - [ ] Users can input cookie vendor locations on a map
 - [ ] Enable a chat feature for cookie connoisseurs
 - [ ] Forum for users to share their Girl Scout Cookie recipes (e.g. Thin Mint milkshake)
+- [ ] Users can view a list view of all cookie vendor locations
+- [ ] Cookie vendor locations in list view will  be displayed from nearest to furthest

 ## Wireframe